Gre-mie/fight_game/README.md

 When the game starts it'll ask you to give a name.
 This will be your charactors name and must be `a-zA-Z`, without spaces and no more than 20 chars.

-You'll then be asked to enter an option until the game ends.
+You'll be asked to enter an option until the game ends.
 The option you choose will be the action your charactor takes.

 Available options
 - `0` - exit the game